• Skip to main content

 Recipe Notes:

-• Please read all of the information and FAQ info above, as well as the notes below before making this recipe.
+• Please read all of the helpful information above and below before making this recipe.

 • For the best results, use unsweetened, unflavoured oat milk so you can control the flavour and sweetness.
 If you use sweetened oat milk, adjust the sweetener accordingly.

 • Maple syrup is recommended, but any sugar can be used such as brown, coconut, or white.
+Feel free to adjust the amount of sweetener, the amount of sugar you add will depend on the level of sweetness you prefer.

 • Keep a close eye on it while it's heating, hot chocolate can scorch and boil over quickly, so only heat until it's steaming and remove it from the heat before it starts to boil.